abhiskk/fast-neural-style/README.md

 There are several command line arguments, the important ones are listed below
 * `--dataset`: path to training dataset, I used COCO 2014 Training images dataset [80K/13GB] [(download)](http://mscoco.org/dataset/#download).
 * `--vgg`: path to folder where the vgg model will be downloaded.
-* `--save-model-dir`: path to folder where trained model will be saved
+* `--save-model-dir`: path to folder where trained model will be saved.
 * `--epochs`: train for these many iterations.
 The default is 2.
 * `--cuda`: set it to 1 for running on GPU, 0 for CPU.